Launching Moon Monday sponsorships; the lack of a devil is definitely in the details

 How long do I see myself writing Moon Monday?

 At least 10 years.
-Humans are returning to the Moon this decade, this time to stay!
+Humans are returning to our Moon this decade, this time to stay!
 Just as importantly, it’s being done amid a renewed and truly global interest in exploring our lovely cosmic neighbor.
 As someone who endorses our Moon’s unique and fundamental role in space exploration and science, and who loves to write, I’m stoked to be living in this slice of time.
 Moon Monday is a newsletter that just makes sense to keep publishing for as long as I humanly can.

 Help me find sponsors?